Volodymyr Viatrovych: The Second Polish-Ukrainian War (2011)

 In his review, Jared McBride noted the sharp contrast between good quality publications about Ukrainian nationalism published by Western scholars and Viatrovich's The Second Polish-Ukrainian War, which he characterised as "a myopic, poorly researched apology for Ukrainian nationalist violence."

-Per Rudling states that the monograph lacks any scholarly value, and would recommend The Second Polish-Ukrainian war only as a primary source for studying far-right historical negationism.
+Per Anders Rudling states that the monograph lacks any scholarly value, and would recommend The Second Polish-Ukrainian war only as a primary source for studying far-right historical negationism.
 He also stated that the Harvard Ukrainian Research Institute, which supported Viatrovich's work with Lebed's archives, "have good reason to ponder the implication of associating Harvard University with this sort of activism".